Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Arab Bank, Housing Bank for Trade and Finance, and Jordan Ahli Bank charge 1.5-3% FX on non-JOD transactions and earn minimal cashback (0-0.5%).
 A crypto card with up to 5% rewards and 0% FX transforms the economics.

-Our Jordan fee comparison ranks Kolo first with 5% BTC cashback at $0 annual and 0% FX. ether.fi is particularly valuable in Jordan: its borrow-to-spend model avoids triggering the up to 25% capital gains tax.
-KAST at 2% free gives users a prepaid rewards route without staking exposure.
+Our Jordan fee comparison still keeps Kolo relevant as a free 2% BTC cashback card with $0 annual and 0% FX. ether.fi is particularly valuable in Jordan: its borrow-to-spend model avoids triggering the up to 25% capital gains tax.
+KAST at 1.5% USD cashback on the first $2,000/month gives users a free prepaid rewards route without staking exposure.

 Crypto.com Icy adds 4% cashback and lounge access at Queen Alia International Airport (AMM).
 Tria Signature delivers 4.5% yield-linked rewards with 0% FX at $109/year.